ScilifelabDataCentre/DbShare/README.md

 - A database may be private or public.
 - Databases are independent of one another.
 - Display the tables, views and indexes in a database.
+- Download the Sqlite3 table for a database.

 ## Tables